 Do remember, however, that broadband prices can change and switch a lot, especially if there are special offers going on.
 Always compare broadband for your postcode to find the best deal right now.

 Those speeds are the same as what's available from most Openreach-based providers, such as Sky, TalkTalk, and EE.
 The basic service you get - and the actual speeds your line receives - will be pretty much the same with any of them.
 That's good news for Origin customers - it means lower bills without having to make any sacrifices on your service.

 Then again, if speed's the name of the game, you can do far better than Origin by looking elsewhere.
-Virgin Media's broadband is available in speeds up to 300Mb, for instance.
+Virgin Media's broadband is available in speeds beyond 300Mb, for instance.